top of page

 Emission Standards and Efficiency: The development of the WMV series was driven by the need to comply with increasingly stringent emission standards.
 These carburetors were designed to optimize the air-fuel mixture for cleaner combustion, thus reducing pollutants like hydrocarbons and carbon monoxide.

-Wider Application: The WMV series was used across a range of Mercury 2-stroke outboards, including the SSt-120, from small engines to larger 3.0 Liters, high-output models, reflecting a shift towards more environmentally friendly and fuel-efficient designs.
+Wider Application: The WMV series was used across a range of Mercury 2-stroke outboards, including the SST-120, from small engines to larger 3.0 Liters, high-output models, reflecting a shift towards more environmentally friendly and fuel-efficient designs.

 Transition to Modern Fuel Systems: